IAnalyzeGenomes/CallVars/README.md

 CallVars is configured to run with parameters listed in "config.yaml" file, which is attached in this repository.
 You may change parameter values in config file to customize the workflow to your needs.
 You can list your samples (within "SAMPLE" section) in config file to scale the workflow.
 You can also choose to run the workflow either with hg19 or hg38 version of human reference genome.
 The description below is pertaining to hg19.

 ## Setting up a CallVars working directory:
-All the below listed files/folders must be present in the working directory before you run CallVars.
+Pull this repo and make sure all the below listed files/folders must be present in the working directory before you run CallVars.
 Make sure the names of files/folders match exctly as listed.

 	- "FastQ" folder containing paired-end reads ending in _R1.fastq and _R2.fastq (test files A_R1.fastq and A_R2.fastq attached in repo)
 	- "CallVars.yml" (Attached in repo, this file is needed while creating a conda environment for running CallVars.)